 What is defined as a hit-and-run?

 Arizona law classifies hit-and-run accidents based on the circumstances of the crash.
 Whether the collision involves another vehicle, a pedestrian, or unattended property, leaving the scene without taking the proper steps can lead to criminal charges.
 State law requires anyone involved in a crash—whether it’s a minor dent or a serious collision—to pull over, check for injuries, and provide their name, contact details, and insurance information to the other parties involved.
+This applies whether the incident happens on public roads or private property, such as a parking lot.

 Here’s how Arizona’s hit-and-run laws apply to different types of accidents: